adamhatton/pp1-wedding-band/README.md

 The logo and headings use the font Antonio with a fall-back of sans-serif.
 Antonio was chosen as it has a professional yet strong character to it and it punctuates key points of the page well.
 All other text uses the font Rubik, with a fall back of sans-serif.
 Rubik was chosen as it is easily readable but maintains a professional yet friendly quality.
-Both fonts were imported from <Google Fonts>.
+Both fonts were imported from [Google Fonts](https://fonts.google.com/).

 #### Imagery